Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 Congenital or acquired hip dislocation.

 Diagnosis of lumbar lordosis is the responsibility of an orthopedist.
-After listening to the patient's complaints and examining him, the doctor will refer the patient to an X-ray.
-Also in the arsenal of a specialist there are techniques that, already during the initial examination, will make it possible to determine the degree of lordosis mobility, as well as the presence of neurological disorders.
-The compulsory examination program includes palpation of the muscles of the back and the spine itself.
-Also, the doctor assesses the condition of the organs of the chest cavity using special tests.
+After listening to the patient's complaints and examining him, the doctor will refer the patient to undergo x-rays.
+Also in the arsenal of a specialist there are methods that, already during the initial examination, will determine the degree of mobility of lordosis, as well as the presence of neurological disorders.
+The mandatory examination program includes palpation of the muscles of the back and the spine itself.
+The doctor also assesses the condition of the organs chest cavity with specific tests.

-Radiography is performed in two projections (frontal and lateral).
-To establish the degree of pathology while taking pictures, the patient can be forced to straighten as much as possible and bend as much as possible.
-The images obtained can also be used to judge the presence of violations in the form and structure of the vertebrae, as well as the correctness of their relative position.
+Radiography is performed in two projections (direct and lateral).
+To establish the degree of pathology during the execution of images, the patient can be forced to straighten up and bend as much as possible.
+Based on the obtained images, it will also be possible to judge the presence of violations in the form and structure of the vertebrae, as well as the correctness of their relative position.

 Treatment of lumbar lordosis is the responsibility of an orthopedist or vertebrologist.
-First of all, it is necessary to eliminate the cause that led to the formation of the pathological bend.
+First of all, it is necessary to eliminate the cause that led to the formation of a pathological bend.

-The patient undergoes orthopedic procedures, he is obligatorily shown kinesitherapeutic rehabilitation.
-Therapeutic massage is useful, manual therapy gives a good effect.
-A complex of physiotherapy exercises is compiled on an individual basis.
-Swimming and water aerobics are very useful, but the back should not be too overworked.
+The patient goes through orthopedic procedures, he is required to undergo kinesitherapy rehabilitation.
+Useful massotherapy, good effect gives manual therapy.
+IN individually a complex physiotherapy exercises.
+Swimming and water aerobics are very useful, but the back should not be too overloaded.

-Sometimes doctors prescribe multivitamins to help maintain bone health.
+Doctors sometimes prescribe a multivitamin to help keep bones healthy.
 They should contain phosphorus, magnesium, calcium, B vitamins, vitamin D and vitamin A.

 As for drug therapy, it is usually symptomatic.
-It is possible to take painkillers, which, if necessary, relieve inflammation - these are Ibuprofen, Diclofenac, Movalis.
+It is possible to take painkillers that, if necessary, relieve inflammation - these are Ibuprofen, Diclofenac, Movalis.

-Also, to reduce pain, wearing a corset or bandage is indicated.
-Surgery is performed if primary lordosis is detected.
+Also, to reduce pain, wearing a corset or bandage is shown.
+Surgical intervention is carried out in case of detection of primary lordosis.

-Education: In 2005 he completed an internship at the IM Sechenov First Moscow State Medical University and received a diploma in neurology.
-In 2009 completed postgraduate studies in the specialty "Nervous diseases".
+Education: In 2005, she completed an internship at the First Moscow State Medical University named after I.M.
+Sechenov and received a diploma in Neurology.
+In 2009, she completed her postgraduate studies in the specialty "Nervous Diseases".

-The word "lordosis" in the human body is called the natural bulges of the spine forward for a comfortable position of the body, they are found in the neck and lower back.
-Is it good or bad to have lordosis and kyphosis - the bulge of the thoracic spine in the opposite direction?
+The word "lordosis" in the human body is called the natural bulges of the spine forward for a comfortable body position, they are in the neck and lower back.
+Is it good or bad to have lordosis and kyphosis - bulge thoracic V reverse side?
 The curvature itself is not a pathology if the deflection angle does not exceed the norm and is 150-170 degrees in the lumbar region.

-Each person has physiological lordosis, but pathological, the indicators of which are deviated from the norm, can occur at any age.
+Each person has a physiological lordosis, but a pathological one, the indicators of which are deviated from the norm, can occur at any age.

 Types of pathological lordosis

-When making a diagnosis, the doctor assesses the pathology according to several criteria.
-First of all, a specialist evaluates the time of occurrence of an increased or decreased bend in the lumbar spine.
+When making a diagnosis, the doctor evaluates the pathology according to several criteria.
+First of all, the specialist evaluates the time of occurrence of an increased or decreased bend in the lumbar spine.

 Depending on the reasons that influenced the growth of pathological lordosis, it is divided into:

-• Primary lordosis the lumbar spine develops under the influence of internal changes in the body.
-In inflammatory processes, the appearance of cancer, muscle weakening or incorrect position of the vertebrae affect the degree of bending of the spine and lead to deviations;
+• Primary lordosis lumbar region develops under the influence of internal changes organism.
+At inflammatory processes, appearance oncological diseases, muscle weakness or incorrect position of the vertebrae affect the degree of curvature of the spine and lead to deviations;

-• Secondary lordosis - a disease resulting from external influences.
+• Secondary lordosis- a disease that occurs as a result of external influences.

 Pathology manifests itself in two forms:

-• In hypolordosis, the physiological bend of the lower back is straightened.
+• With hypolordosis, the physiological curvature of the lower back is straightened.
 In this case, it is more than 170 degrees;

-• Hyperlordosis is expressed by increased deflection of the lumbar spine, the degree measure of the angle decreases to 140-145.
+• Hyperlordosis is expressed by increased deflection of the lumbar spine, degree measure the angle decreases to 140-145.

 Causes of congenital lordosis

-An important role in the progression of pathology at an early age is played by the nature of childbirth and the disease of the parents:
+important role in the progression of pathology in early age plays the nature of childbirth and diseases of the parents:

-• Disturbance in the curves of the mother's spine;
+• Violation in the bends of the mother's spine;

 • Congenital damage to the brain and central nervous system;

-Formation of bends of the spine in a child
+Formation of the curves of the spine in a child

-In most cases, lumbar lordosis develops during life and gains intensity over the years.
-Therefore, doctors attribute lifestyle to the main reasons, as well as:
+In most cases, lumbar lordosis develops throughout life and gains intensity over the years.
+Therefore, the main reasons doctors include lifestyle, as well as:

-• The absence or insufficient amount of physical activity leads to muscle weakness, the load is transferred to the spine and over time the bending angle becomes out of the norm;
+• Absence or insufficient quantity physical activity leads to muscle weakness, the load is transferred to the spine and over time, the bending angle goes out of the norm;

 • Obesity.
-Overweight creates additional pressure on the spine.
+Being overweight creates additional pressure on the spine.

 • Pathology and lack of mobility of the hip joint;

-• Formation of malignant or benign tumors in the lumbar region;
+• The development of malignant or benign tumors in the lumbar region;

 • Overwork and muscle damage due to excessive physical exertion.

 Pregnant women are at particular risk.
-During this period, the pressure on the girl's spine is maximized, the bend of the lower back increases and becomes too concave.
-After childbirth, he may return to normal, and may develop into pathological hyperlordosis.
+During this period, the pressure on the spine of the girl is maximally increased, the curve of the lower back increases and becomes too concave.
+After childbirth, it can return to normal, or it can develop into pathological hyperlordosis.

-With a minor violation, a person may not experience any discomfort in the lumbar spine and be unaware of the presence of curvature of the spine.
-The intensity of manifestation increases with increasing angle deviation in one direction or another.
+With a slight violation, a person may not experience any discomfort in the lumbar region and be unaware of the presence of a curvature of the spine.
+The intensity of manifestation increases with increasing deviation of the angle in one direction or another.

-The following symptoms indicate that lordosis is exacerbated:
+The following symptoms indicate that lordosis is increased:

 • Abduction of the buttocks and pelvis back;